Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation: Proof of existence of threshold for doubly exponential error suppression

 \section{Proof of existence of threshold for doubly exponential error suppression}

-In this section, we present the proof of existence of a threshold for doubly exponential error suppression achieved by the fault-tolerant protocol constructed in Secs.~\ref{sec:gadget} and~\ref{sec:fault_tolerant_gadget}.
+In this section, we present the proof of the existence of a threshold for doubly exponential error suppression in the concatenation level $L$ achieved by the fault-tolerant protocol constructed in Secs.~\ref{sec:gadget} and~\ref{sec:fault_tolerant_gadget}.
 To prove the existence of a threshold, the existing fault-tolerant protocol with constant space overhead in Refs.~\cite{gottesman2014faulttolerant,PhysRevA.87.020304,8555154} assumes that classical computation for the decoder for the quantum LDPC codes runs instantaneously in zero time, and it has been unknown whether constant-space-overhead FTQC is possible if the classical computation has nonzero runtime that grows on the large scales, as in our setting.
-The problem of requiring the zero (i.e., non-growing) runtime of classical computation is rooted even in conventional protocols based on vanishing-rate quantum LDPC codes such as the $2$D surface code.
+The problem of requiring the zero (i.e., non-growing) runtime of classical computation is rooted even in conventional protocols based on vanishing-rate quantum LDPC codes such as the $2$D surface code, where decoders must process the stream of syndrome data at the rate it is received even if the code distance grows~\cite{10.1109/ISCA45697.2020.00053,https://doi.org/10.48550/arxiv.2208.01178,https://doi.org/10.48550/arxiv.2209.08552,https://doi.org/10.48550/arxiv.2209.09219,bombin2023modular}.
 After all, if we need to wait for a growing runtime of the decoder for the large-size quantum LDPC codes for sufficient error suppression, physical qubits suffer from more errors during waiting; in this case, the assumption of having a constant physical error rate between performing the error corrections may be violated, and hence, the proof technique for the threshold theorem based on the quantum LDPC codes is no longer applicable in a straightforward way.
 For example, in the local stochastic error model as considered in the analysis of the existing constant-space-overhead protocol~\cite{gottesman2014faulttolerant} and our work, time-correlated errors at physical error rate $p$ can occur in such a way that each time period of time length $\nicefrac{1}{p}$ on each physical qubit always includes exactly one faulty location, uniformly at random over the $\nicefrac{1}{p}$ locations.
 Then, when the runtime $T_\mathrm{decoder}$ of the decoder on a large scale exceeds a constant time